 At any time after you make a deposit on your cruise, you will have access to the online planner.
 Here, you can begin to research, plan, and book your cruise excursions.

 If you choose to book with third party vendors or local providers, we would also recommend researching and booking as soon as you have your cruise booked.
 Again, many of these tours tend to be limited to fewer people, so they can sell out quickly.
-Third party companies will usually require full payment when booking.
-While local companies can vary from full payment due at booking, to a deposit to reserve your spot, to full payment due in cash the day of the tour.
+Third-party companies will usually require full payment when booking.
+Local companies can vary from full payment due at booking, to a deposit to reserve your spot, to full payment due in cash the day of the tour.

 Should You Book an Excursion in Every Port?